Transport in Melbourne: Patronage

-Legislation and regulation
+Regulation

 Transport Integration Act

 The main transport statute in Victoria is the Transport Integration Act 2010, which establishes and sets the charters of the state agencies charged with providing transport and managing the state's transport system.
-The Department of Economic Development, Jobs, Transport and Resources is responsible for the integration and coordination of Victoria's transport system.
+The Department of Transport and Planning is responsible for the integration and coordination of Victoria's transport system under the Transport Victoria brand.
 However, other departments and agencies also have a coordination and implementation role in transport.
-Other key state agencies are:
+Other key state agencies are VicTrack and V/Line.